High-Yield CDs: Protect Your Money by Checking the Fine Print

 When looking for a low-risk investment for their hard-earned cash, many Americans turn to certificates of deposit (CDs).
 In combination with recent market volatility, advertisements for CDs with attractive yields have generated considerable interest in CDs.

 The SEC’s Office of Investor Education and Advocacy is issuing this Alert to inform investors about the potential risks of some high-yield CDs.
-While all CDs feature federal deposit insurance, some CDs are more complex and may carry more risk, especially with respect to getting money back early or locking in an attractive interest rate.
+While most CDs feature federal deposit insurance, some CDs are more complex and may carry more risk, especially with respect to getting money back early or locking in an attractive interest rate.

 The ABCs of CDs

 A CD is a special type of deposit account with a bank or thrift institution that typically offers a higher rate of interest than a regular savings account.
-Unlike other investments, CDs feature federal deposit insurance up to $250,000.
+Unlike other investments, most CDs feature federal deposit insurance up to $250,000.

 When you purchase a CD, you invest a fixed sum of money for a fixed period of time – six months, one year, five years, or more – and, in exchange, the issuing bank pays you interest, typically at regular intervals.
 When you cash in or redeem your CD, you receive the money you originally invested plus any accrued interest.
 If you redeem your CD before it matures, you may have to pay an “early withdrawal” penalty or forfeit a portion of the interest you earned.